syncfusion-content/javascript-docs/js/Diagram/Getting-Started.md

 ![](/js/Diagram/Getting-Started_images/Getting-Started_img3.png)

 * Default values for all nodes and connectors can be set using [defaultSettings](/api/js/ejdiagram#members:defaultsettings "defaultSettings") property.
+For example if all nodes have same `width` and `height`, we can move such properties into `defaultSettings`.

-* The defaultSettings [node](/api/js/ejdiagram#members:defaultsettings-node "node") property is used to initialize the default node properties.
+* The defaultSettings [node](/api/js/ejdiagram#members:defaultsettings-node "node") property is used to define the default node properties.
-* The defaultSettings [connector](/api/js/ejdiagram#members:defaultsettings-connector "connector") property is used to initialize the default connector properties.
+* The defaultSettings [connector](/api/js/ejdiagram#members:defaultsettings-connector "connector") property is used to define the default connector properties.
-* The defaultSettings [group](/api/js/ejdiagram#members:defaultsettings-group "group") property is used to initialize the default group properties.
+* The defaultSettings [group](/api/js/ejdiagram#members:defaultsettings-group "group") property is used to define the default group properties.
-* For example if all nodes have same `width` and `height`, we can move such properties into `defaultSettings`.

 Above code can be rewritten as shown below.

 {% highlight javascript %}